 Twin Heart are a three piece emo/Alt Rock group from Ayrshire made up of Dawn Baxter on Guitar/Lead Vocals, Murray Baxter on Drums/Vocals and Owen Burt on Bass/Vocals.
+I’ve reviewed Twin Heart and you can check that out here and here.

 So first off how did you all meet?